mmdanke/a3-manasidanke/README.md

 ### What CSS framework you used and why:

-I chose to use Bootstrap for this assignment since it makes the application appear organized and clean: https://bootsnipp.com/snippets/aMnz0
+I chose to use Bootstrap for this assignment since it makes the application appear organized and clean.

 I only used Bootstrap for the login page, but designed my own template for everything after the inital login page I chose to display with display.style.